 Experience Founded On Thousands of Cases

 Safety recalls are the removal of dangerous products from the marketplace for the sake of consumers.
-Vehicle recalls can be voluntary or can be ordered by the National Highway Traffic Safety Administration (NHTSA), but in either case recalls are issued in response to a design or manufacturing defect.
+Vehicle recalls can be voluntary or can be ordered by the National Highway Traffic Safety Administration (NHTSA), but in either case recalls are issued in response to a design or manufacturing defect that may cause injuries.
 In recent years, motor vehicle recalls have been at their highest, with record-setting recalls from Toyota, Ford, Honda, and others.

 The Duties of the Car Manufacturer